MalhotraPulak/OS_Course_Assignments/Assignment6/codes/README.md

 ```
 - This will create two executables server and client
 - Call the executables from the folders as required
-- Run Server first then Client
+- Run server first then client
+- get and exit command as specified